-According to the soon-to-be-released 2016 Employee Benefit Survey from the International Foundation of Employee Benefit Plans, almost half of workplaces have a business casual dress code in place.
-Getting even more laid-back, 22% of companies offer a casual (think jeans and sneakers) dress code for the entire week and 40% enforce a casual dress code on Fridays only.
+According to the International Foundation 2018 Employee Benefits Survey, 55% of workplaces currently enforce a business casual dress code.
+Twenty percent offer a casual dress code for the entire week, and 41 percent enforce a casual dress code on Fridays only.

-- Try a trial.
+- Trial run.
 Start small—perhaps one day per week.
-With summer approaching, relaxing your dress code during these months is an easy (and free!) perk that your employees will love.
+With spring and summer approaching, relaxing your dress code during these months is an easy (and free!) perk that your employees will love.

 - Be clear.
-Set guidelines and communicate them to your employees.
+Set guidelines, and communicate them to your employees.
 Clear policies and terms will ensure that everyone is on the same page for what is—and what is not—appropriate apparel for your office culture.
 To avoid the “Am I wearing pants or leggings?” debate, sample images of appropriate workplace apparel may be helpful for some employees, as well.

 - Keep it legal.
-Before establishing dress code requirements that prohibit all tattoos and piercing, employers should determine if their prohibitions also run contrary to state law.
+Before establishing dress code requirements that prohibit all tattoos and piercings, employers should determine if their prohibitions run contrary to state law.